-Identifying Effective Biomass Strategies: Quantifying Minnesota's Resources and Evaluating Future Op
+Identifying Effective Biomass Strategies: Quantifying Minnesota's Resources

 The profile of bio-power (electricity generated with bio-mass fuels) is rising with America's concerns about the effect of fossil fuels on the environment.
 Bio-power's contribution to U.S. energy supply has been flat since the mid 1990's.
 That soon may change, however.
 The federal Energy Information Administration expects bio-power generation to double by 2025.